Heber Valley Railroad Equipment

 Wooden cupola caboose.
 Built in June 1913.

-Removed from service and displayed near the original D&RGW depot at Heber, which became private property after 1990.
+Removed from service on the Heber railroad and displayed near the original D&RGW depot at Heber, which became private property after 1990.
 Still there as of April 2016.

 Moved in February 2021.